owncloud-archive/homebrew-owncloud/README.md

 Homebrew recepies for ownCloud
 ------------------------------

-The repository contains recepies for building the ownCloud client.
+The repository contains recipes for building the ownCloud client.

 To add this repo to homebrew, open a terminal and type